-VI.
-Interim Measures
+6. Interim Measures

-- A. Interim measures are reasonably available steps UMB may take to protect parties while a Prohibited Sex Discrimination matter is investigated.
+- a.
+Interim measures are reasonably available steps UMB may take to protect parties while a Prohibited Sex Discrimination matter is investigated.
 The office of the Title IX Coordinator should be contacted with requests for interim measures.
-The Title IX Coordinator, working in coordination with the appropriate Deputy Title IX Coordinators, will contact appropriate UMB personnel to coordinate and implement appropriate interim measures. - B. Interim Measures, may include, but are not limited to, the following: - 1. notification of off-campus authorities; - 2. obtaining medical attention, including providing transportation; - 3. access to counseling both on and off campus; - notification of the appropriate School or administrative unit in accordance to applicable campus procedures; and - 5. notification of the appropriate authority regarding: - a. possible absences from employment or the academic program; and/or - b. arrangements for alternative academic, living or employment situation, if such alternative is available, feasible, and appropriate to the facts of the Prohibited Sex Discrimination reported.
+The Title IX Coordinator, working in coordination with the appropriate Deputy Title IX Coordinators, will contact appropriate UMB personnel to coordinate and implement appropriate interim measures. - b.
+Interim Measures, may include, but are not limited to, the following: - i. notification of off-campus authorities; - ii. obtaining medical attention, including providing transportation; - iii. access to counseling both on and off campus; - iv. notification of the appropriate School or administrative unit in accordance to applicable campus procedures; and - v. notification of the appropriate authority regarding: - A. possible absences from employment or the academic program; and/or - B. arrangements for alternative academic, living or employment situation, if such alternative is available, feasible, and appropriate to the facts of the Prohibited Sex Discrimination reported.

-/II.
-Confidentiality
+7. Confidentiality